JED WALLACE MEETS ALBION & ENGLAND STAR EESA AMJID AHEAD OF IBSA WORLD GAMES 2023

 A development journey: Hannah Jones and Rotherham United Community Sports Trust.

-Hannah’s passion for being a leader, an innovator, and a mentor to females in sports stems from her own experiences.
+Hannah’s passion for being a leader, an innovator, and a mentor to women and girls in sports stems from her own experiences.
 Through, her club Rotherham United, she has been able to pursue a career focused on her desire to better the experiences of others.

 She said: “I currently hold a position within the FA Leadership Academy, which is designed to develop people as leaders, to plan, deliver and develop a project to impact the football community and the wider football community.
-Due to my own experiences, I focused my project on developing females and female footballers, giving them a sense of belonging in football, as well as producing and recognising talent.”
+Due to my own experiences, I focused my project on developing women footballers and women in the sport generally, giving them a sense of belonging in football, as well as producing and recognising talent.”

-Hannah attended Rotherham United Community Sports Trust college programme before enrolling onto their FdSc Sport Coaching and Development run in partnership with University of South Wales.
+Hannah attended Rotherham United Community Sports Trust college programme before enrolling onto their BA hons Degree in Community Coaching and development run in partnership with University of South Wales.

-She explains: “The development of females within a sporting environment is something that I do have concerns for and am passionate about in terms of developing.
-By providing this opportunity to our females will create an inclusive, welcoming, and quality experience.”
+She explains: “The development of women and girls within a sporting environment is something that I do have concerns for and am passionate about in terms of developing.
+By providing this opportunity to our female students it will create an inclusive, welcoming, and quality experience.”

 The USW course has allowed Hannah to feel a sense of belonging.
 More so, it has allowed Hannah to develop and produce ideas to inspire the next generation that could lead to a huge, successful future for women in sport whether that be Hannah’s influence on them both on and off the pitch.